 48% of users say that if they arrive on a business site that isn’t working well on mobile, they take it as an indication of the business simply not caring.

-40% of people will choose a different search result if the first is not mobile friendly.
+40% of people will choose a different search result if the first is not mobile-friendly.

 Call To Action

-Finally, your outsourced web designer should have the initiative to to ensure that your Call to Action (CTA) is not just visually compelling, but also should inspire people to take action.
+Finally, your outsourced web designer should have the initiative to ensure that your Call to Action (CTA) is not just visually compelling but also should inspire people to take action.

 A web designer who can recommend and execute where best to place your CTA buttons is the kind of person you want to hire for the job.
-It shows that they understand your business, require minimal supervision to get the job done, and save you time and energy for the things that matter most to you.
+It shows that they understand your business, require minimal supervision to get the job done and save you time and energy for the things that matter most to you.